net2coder/guptatrader/docs/supabase-migration-guide.md

 # Supabase Migration Guide

-This guide contains all SQL scripts and instructions to migrate your Lovable Cloud database to a standalone Supabase project.
+This guide contains all SQL scripts and instructions to migrate your database to a standalone Supabase project.

 ## Prerequisites